Simple and effective transport and logistics management solutions.

 Currently we provide transport and logistics solutions for the automotive, alimentary and textile industries, for more information contact: email@example.com

 OSI Global began with one simple objective – to make road transport management simple, efficient and reliable

 OSI Global Supply Chain continuously improves and develop logistics and transport solutions.
 OSI Global Supply Chain offers a new approach for the organisation and management of transport and logistics services.

 OSI Cargo System allows transport companies to pool their resources via a common platform and offer clients transport solutions to any destination in Europe.

-OSI Cargo System integrates cross docking activities through a combination of the latest Apple and Grabba technology, making possible to process operations in a paperless way, generating and sending an invoice electronically as the order is registered.
+OSI Cargo System integrates cross-docking activities through a combination of the latest Apple and Grabba technology, making it possible to process operations in a paperless way, generating and sending an invoice electronically as the order is registered.

 OSI GLOBAL – from raw material consolidation services integrated with production to sales and distribution.

 In 2013 OSI Global began with one simple objective – to make road transport management simple, efficient and reliable.